tsimeonov/Computer-Science/iOS & Swift Bootcamp/SwiftUI Tutorials/swiftUI_essentials.md

 You'll see a map centered on Turtle Rock in the preview.

-You can manipulate the map in live preview to zoom out a bit and see the surrounding area using the Option-click drag control.
+You can manipulate the map in live preview to zoom out a bit and seethe surrounding area using the Opinion-clickdrag control.

 ## Section 6: Compose the detail view